AppkubeCloud/appkube_drs_demo/README.md

 + Access the 3-tier application at the DR (Disaster Recovery) site and verify whether our application is operational.
 + Verify whether a new entry can be added to our PostgreSQL database.
 + Verify Elastic IPs are assinged to Nodes.
-## Contributing
-Contributions are welcome!
-Report issues, suggest features, or submit code changes via pull requests.
-Please follow our code style, add tests, and update documentation.
-Respect our Code of Conduct, and contributions are licensed under our project's terms.
-        Thank you for your interest!